Table of Contents

 McGowl strikes again.

-For the sake of my typing hands and sanity, we’re just going to call it Serious Illness Cover from now on in.
+For the sake of my typing hands and sanity, we’ll just call it Serious Illness Cover from now on in.
 Good?

 Good.

-All clear?
-That’s Independent/standalone Serious Illness Cover in a nutshell.
+That’s Independent/Standalone Serious Illness Cover in a nutshell.

 Your first thought might be,